Will Construction and Extrinsic Evidence

 4. Extrinsic evidence may alter the testator's scheme, especially since many years may have passed since the will was drafted and witnessed.
 People, and especially lawyers who drafted the will, are apt to say what the testator should have intended instead of what she actually intended, especially if things have changed, such as tax laws, where changing the will would benefit the beneficiaries.

 However, the modern trend is to abolish the plain meaning rule, because, more often than not, the plain meaning rule frustrates the testator's intent rather than preserves it.
-Most of the arguments against abolishing the rule are mitigated by requiring a clear-and-convincing-evidence standard.
+Arguments against abolishing the rule are mitigated by requiring a clear-and-convincing-evidence standard.

 Patent Ambiguities